JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 For the `RuleGeoDeny` rule we'll use slightly different approach since it's not set to block the traffic all the time.
-We can change it to block traffic it if we notice that we're under some kind of attack or suspicious activity.
+We can change it to block traffic it if we notice that we're under some kind of attack or suspicious activity is ongoing.
-It will then block traffic coming from countries that are not in the _allowed country list_.
+When enabled, it will block traffic coming from countries that are not in the _allowed country list_.

 You can change this rule either directly from the Azure Portal or by using automation.